shinyquagsire23/Switch-Linux/README.md

 ![It's Linux for Switch](https://pbs.twimg.com/media/DbPteKUU8AAFzQY.jpg)

+### Should I Be Using This?
+Probably not, this repo has no hardware acceleration and I didn't anticipate fail0verflow releasing their Linux sources so soon (I thought I'd probably be developing this for at *least* another month or so).
+Either way, you probably want [this](https://github.com/fail0verflow/shofel2) and I don't really plan on contributing here.

+I'll leave the repo up though to at least showcase how far I got with ~a week of development, probably could have gotten farther with some more time, maybe this will end up being retrofitted later :)

 ### Requirements
 - u-boot running from either TrustZone takeover or bootrom hax.
 Neither is provided currently, however Switch-compatible u-boot can be found [here](https://github.com/shinyquagsire23/u-boot)
 - A properly-formatted SD card.
 Instructions can be found below in **Compiling, Installation and Setup**